codsen/codsen/packages/ranges-push/readme.md

 1) `.add(1, 2)`, later `.add(2, 3)` will not create a new `[2, 3]` but extend `[1, 2]` into `[1, 3]`.
 This is to save time because we prevent bunch of connecting ranges from being recorded as separate ones.
 2) all other cases, if it's not an exact extension of a previous range, new range is added into the array. `.add(2, 3)`, later `.add(1, 2)` will result in `[ [2, 3], [1, 2] ]`.
 The `.current()` method will clean it later.
 Read on...

-Additionally, when `.add` merges two ranges and one completely overlaps another, the superset (larger) range will wipe out any "to-add", third argument values of the subset (smaller) range.
+Additionally, when `.add` merges two ranges and one completely overlaps another, the superset (larger) range will wipe out any "to-add" (third-argument) values of the subset (smaller) range(s).

 **[⬆ &nbsp;back to top](#)**